hdsu-bioquant/sincellTE_2022/session2/01_multiome_ArchR.md

 ## Finding peak to gene links

+One advantage of the multiome single-cell dataset is the possibility to link regulatory regions (i.e. atac-seq peaks) to potential target genes.
+One approach is to look for correlations between accessibility and gene expression across all cells.

 First we have to define pseudo-bulk replicates to call peaks on them, ArchR merges cells within each designated cell group: